topicquests/sensecraft/documentation/qs-design.md

 getGuilds()
 checkMemberBelongToGuild()

+## Guild-app
+Description: This is where guild members make decissions.
+GuildAdmin can choose the quest.
+Members can work on the node of the quest.

+## Join Guild
+A member chooses to join a guild from the lobby

+When a member chooses to join a guild they are taken to that guild.
+First check to see if not already a member
+Second if not a member join
+Third if guild is participating in a quest add member to quests
 ## Quest Request

 Description: A guild request to participate in a quest.
-The member that makes the request must be a member of the guild requesting.
-The guild must not be actively participating in any other quest.
+The guild admin select the quests for the guild.
+The requester must be a member of the guild requesting.
 When making the request the requestor will need to choose which guild, if participating in more then one guild, the request is for.

+before mount
+ensure list of quests and guilds are up to date in vuex. set current guild in vuex
+Determine members associated with guild

+Display handles and roles of each member.
+Display the quest currently playing
+Display list of quests registered

 ## Registraion